ibm-cloud-docs/containers/cs_integrations_ibm_third_party.md

 {: #cluster-add-ons}
 {{site.data.keyword.containerlong_notm}} integrates popular open source integrations, such as [Knative](/docs/containers?topic=containers-serverless-apps-knative) or [Istio](/docs/containers?topic=containers-istio) by using [managed add-ons](/docs/containers?topic=containers-managed-addons).
 Managed add-ons are an easy way to install an open source tool in your cluster that is tested by IBM and approved to be used in {{site.data.keyword.containerlong_notm}}.

 Managed add-ons are fully integrated into the {{site.data.keyword.cloud_notm}} support organization.
-If you have a question or an issue with using the managed add-ons, you can use one of the I{{site.data.keyword.containerlong_notm}} support channels.
+If you have a question or an issue with using the managed add-ons, you can use one of the {{site.data.keyword.containerlong_notm}} support channels.
 For more information, see [Getting help and support](/docs/containers?topic=containers-cs_troubleshoot_clusters#clusters_getting_help).

 If the tool that you add to your cluster incurs costs, these costs are automatically integrated and listed as part of your monthly {{site.data.keyword.cloud_notm}} billing.
 The billing cycle is determined by {{site.data.keyword.cloud_notm}} depending on when you enabled the add-on in your cluster.